Friedrich Luft: Life

 Above all, however, he was the "voice of criticism" at the radio station RIAS.
-Every Sunday at noon, from the first broadcast on 9 February 1946 - at that time still on DIAS (wire radio in the American sector) - until 28 October 1990 shortly before his death, he spoke in this capacity about Berlin theatre premieres of the previous week.
+Every Sunday at noon, from the first broadcast on 9 February 1946 – at that time still on DIAS (wire radio in the American sector) – until 28 October 1990 shortly before his death, he spoke in this capacity about Berlin theatre premieres of the previous week.
 As rhetoric peculiarities were his quick and sometimes breathlessly choppy speech, a sometimes drastic mode of expression combined with baroque squiggles as well as the same recurring farewell formula from the listeners:

 We'll talk again in a week.
 As always - same time, same place, same wave.
 Yours, Friedrich Luft.

 In addition to this, he later wrote articles for the Süddeutsche Zeitung and Die Welt.
 Luft also wrote the German dialogue book on the David Lean's classic The Bridge on the River Kwai from 1957.

 Luft spoke fluent English.
 He lived and worked for 50 years until his death near the Nollendorfplatz in the Schöneberg Maienstraße 4, where a plaque commemorates the critic, who was very popular in Berlin at the time.
-Luft was buried at the Waldfriedhof Dahlem together with his wife Heide, who worked as a graphic artist and illustrator.
+Luft died in Berlin and was buried at the Waldfriedhof Dahlem together with his wife Heide, who worked as a graphic artist and illustrator.
 His grave is dedicated as a grave of honour to the city of Berlin.

 In 1991, the "Friedrich-Luft-Archive" was established in the Academy of Arts, Berlin.
 It contains manuscripts of the reviews of his radio programme Stimme der Kritik as well as a collection of Lufts newspaper reviews and glosses from 1945 to 1990, his library and a tape archive with recordings of his radio programmes from the RIAS.